Zac Dalpe

-Zac Dalpe (born November 1, 1989) is a Canadian professional ice hockey centre who currently plays for the Florida Panthers in the National Hockey League (NHL).
+Zac Dalpe (born November 1, 1989) is a Canadian former professional ice hockey centre.
 Drafted 45th overall by the Carolina Hurricanes in 2008, Dalpe played in the British Columbia Hockey League and Central Collegiate Hockey Association before turning professional.

 Playing career

 Minor Hockey

 Dalpe grew up playing minor hockey in his hometown of Paris, Ontario for the Paris Wolfpack of the Ontario Minor Hockey Association (OMHA)'s Southern Counties League.
 He later played for the Brantford 99'ers AAA club in Western Ontario's Pavilion League.
 In 2004-05, Dalpe advanced to the AAA Minor Midget level for the 99'ers.

 Listed in his Ontario Hockey League (OHL) draft year at just 5'5" and 115 lbs., Dalpe went unselected in the 2005 OHL Priority Selection and returned to play AAA Major Midget in 2005-06.

 Junior and College

 After playing Major Midget, Dalpe signed with the Stratford Cullitons Junior B club of the Midwestern Ontario Hockey League for 2006-07.
 The following year, Dalpe headed to Western Canada and signed with the British Columbia Hockey League's Penticton Vees Junior A club in 2007-08.

 After that season, Dalpe was drafted in the 2nd round (26th overall) of the 2008 OHL Priority Draft by the Plymouth Whalers.
 That same year, he was selected by the Carolina Hurricanes (2nd round, 45th overall) in the 2008 NHL Entry Draft.